Lack of Preparation for Court Costs Clients, the System, and the Lawyers

-Judge Kathleen McCarthy speaks with Family Lawyer Magazine publisher and CEO, Dan Couvrette, on what she sees family lawyers can do to be better prepared, and help the overall system work better.
+Judge Kathleen McCarthy speaks with Family Lawyer Magazine publisher and CEO, Dan Couvrette, on what she sees family lawyers could and should do to better prepare for court – and to help the overall system work better.

-Can you compare the better prepared lawyers with the not-so-well prepared lawyers?
+Dan Couvrette: Can you compare the better-prepared lawyers with the not-so-well prepared lawyers?

-Wayne County is one of the largest counties in the United States and we serve over 42 cities, so we have a very active docket.
-There are twelve judges that sit in our division and we’re responsible for about 900 active cases and 25,000 post judgment cases at any one time.
+Judge Kathleen McCarthy: Wayne County is one of the largest counties in the United States and we serve over 42 cities, so we have a very active docket.
+There are twelve judges that sit in our division and we’re responsible for about 900 active cases and 25,000 post-judgment cases at any one time.

 So from our perspective, moving our docket rapidly through the court system within our time constraints is important.
 Lawyers need to come prepared to the case-management conference, which is usually our first opportunity to meet them and the family they are representing.
 This is an opportunity for the attorneys to come to court, sit down with the other side in one of our conference rooms, discuss the issues that are remaining and find ways to move that case forward.
 For example, you might want to discuss who you’d want as a mediator, or a real estate expert, or a business expert, and so on.

 There will be lawyers who tell their clients not to bother coming to court on this date, and that they’ve got it handled.
 Often in these cases, they just fly into the courtroom.
 They don’t speak to the other side, or use the opportunity to bring in their client, or have a four-way meeting.
 There’s no effort to streamline the process or mediate using their own professionalism – which would also help keep their clients’ costs down.

 In a divorce case, there are many opportunities to do an informal discovery, and for attorneys to work with their clients to produce basic financial documentation.
 I think some lawyers figure that it’s just a court date, and all they need to do is make an appearance.